F5Networks/f5-google-gdm-templates/supported/standalone/1nic/README.md

 ## Introduction
-This solution uses a Google Deployment Manger Template to launch a single NIC deployment a BIG-IP VE in an Google Virtual Private Cloud.
+This solution uses a Google Deployment Manager Template to launch a single NIC deployment a BIG-IP VE in an Google Virtual Private Cloud.
 Traffic flows from the BIG-IP VE to the application servers.
 This is the standard Cloud design where the compute instance of
 F5 is running with a single interface, which processes both management and data plane traffic.
 This is a traditional model in the cloud where the deployment is considered one-armed.

 The **existing stack** Google Deployment Manager template incorporates an existing Networking.
 If you would like to run a *full stack* which creates and configures the BIG-IP, the Google Cloud infrastructure, as well as a backend webserver, see the templates located in the *learning-stacks* folder in the **experimental** directory.